This World War I Hero’s Courage Took Nearly 100 Years To Recognize [Opinion]

 In 2001, Secretary of the Army Louis Caldera approved Johnson’s nomination for the CMH.
 However, Joint Chiefs Chairman Gen. Henry Shelton recommended he not receive the award due to “failure to follow procedure.”
 Despite that setback, Gov. Pataki continued to petition President Bush to award Johnson the CMH.
 However, Bush never responded.

-The fact that Johnson did not receive the honor for several decades after his own death, is truly maddening when you consider how another American was given the award.
+The fact that Johnson did not receive the honor for several decades after his own death is truly maddening when you consider how another American was given the award.

 Gen. Douglas MacArthur was awarded the CMH for sneaking away from Corregidor in the middle of the night and abandoning his men, who were then starved and tortured by the Japanese.
 However, Johnson fought off between 20 and 30 Imperial German soldiers in order to save his fellow soldier, sustaining numerous wounds in the process, and his efforts are largely ignored by his own country.